meilisearch/documentation/reference/features/dumps.md

 ## Creating a dump

 To create a dump of your dataset, use the appropriate HTTP route: [`POST /dumps`](/reference/api/dump.md#create-a-dump).
-The dump creation process is an asynchronous task that takes time based on the size of your dataset.
+The dump creation process is an asynchronous task that takes time proportional to the size of your dataset.

 <CodeSamples id="post_dump_1" />